 A 'Condition Report' should accompany any bond and is used to prove the condition of the property/room prior to, and at the completion of, a tenancy.
-Both accommodation provider and tenant must complete and sign the form.
-It can be helpful to take photos of the property/room to be used as additional evidence of condition and the current condition at the commencement of the tenancy.
+Both the accommodation provider and tenant must complete and sign the form.
+It can be helpful to take photos of the property/room to be used as additional evidence of the current condition at the commencement of the tenancy.
 Free Room Condition Reports and Bond Lodgement forms are online from Consumer Affairs Victoria.

 Do I need to enter into a lease agreement with the tenant?

 A tenancy agreement, also called a lease, can be in writing or verbal.
 If a tenancy agreement is in writing it should be in proper legal form.
-Free Residential tenancy Agreements are available online from Consumer Affairs Victoria.
+Free Residential Tenancy Agreements are available online from Consumer Affairs Victoria.

 Does my property come under the rules and regulations for rooming houses?

 You are a rooming house operator if you have a property that has one or more rooms rented to four or more people, who each have a separate agreement.
-Have a read of our rooming house information for everything you need to know.
+Have a read of rooming house information for everything you need to know.